Mayerch1/TheDiscordSoundboard/readme.md

 ##### What you need:
 <br/>

-1. A confirmed Discord Account (one time)
+1. A confirmed Discord Account (only for setup)
-2. Rights to invite a bot to your server (one time)
+2. Rights to invite a bot to your server (only for setup)
 3. Internet Connection (obviously)
-4. Administrator rights (only if using installer, one time)
+4. Administrator rights (only if using installer, for setup)
 4. Some soundfiles to stream

 <br/>